alvarocavalcanti/kart-n-blast-racing/README.md

 ### The more, the merrier

 1. Two karts
-1. Unique karts (different acc and handling)
+1. Unique karts (different attrbs)

 ### Keep you eyes on the road